Low Rates &

 Rates published by Alpine Mortgage Services (NMLS 56905).
 Mortgage rates in New Jersey vary based on loan type, credit score and down payment.
 The rates shown above are available to qualified borrowers in New Jersey for conventional, FHA and VA loan programs.
 The advertised rate is based on specific assumptions including loan amount, credit score, down payment and property type.
 The actual rate you qualify for may vary based on your individual financial profile and other factors.
 The annual percentage rate (APR) includes the interest rate plus loan origination fees, points and other loan costs.

-The conventional rates shown are based on a loan amount of $525,000 and a down payment of at least 25%.
-The FHA rates shown are based on a loan amount of $675,500 and a down payment of at least 3.5%.
-The VA rates shown are based on a loan amount of $700,000 and no down payment.
+The conventional rates shown are based on a loan amount of $525,000 and a loan-to-value of 75%.
+The FHA rates shown are based on a loan amount of $675,500 and a loan-to-value of 96.5%.
+The VA rates shown are based on a loan amount of $700,000 and a loan-to-value of 100%.
 NJ Mortgage rates are subject to change at any time and are subject to mortgage approval with full documentation of income.
 All rates shown are for a 30 day rate lock with one discount point on the purchase or rate and term refinance of a single family primary residence with a 740 or higher FICO score.

 New Jersey Best Rate Guarantee